openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 19: Association groups for button 1

 Association groups for button 1
-0 When commands are received by device 1, nodes in the association groups will not be switched, button activations will still send switch values.
+<p&gt0 When commands are received by device 1, nodes in the association groups will not be switched, button activations will still send switch values.</p&gt <p&gt1 When commands are received by device 1, nodes in the association groups will be switched.
+(Default)</p&gt

-1 When commands are received by device 1, nodes in the association groups will be switched.
-(Default) The following option values may be configured -:
+The following option values may be configured -:

 | Value  | Description |